Nathen-T/Portfolio-Site/index.md

 My task was to develop a predictive model to identify 3000 customers most likely to churn for a major U.S. wireless telecommunications company.
 Additionally, I provided a non-technical description of the characteristics of customer churn that could help establish a proactive churn management program.

 I tested a variety of models including quardratic discriminant analysis, logistic regression, K-nearest neighbors and classification trees.
+I also preformed stepwise regression and lasso regularisation aiding my variable selection.
 A logistic regression was chosen due to its high interpretability and accuracy.

 <img src="Projects/Predicting Customer Churn/Image for churn.jpg?raw=true"/>